Bronx Community College: Campus

-The BCC campus is notably home to the Hall of Fame for Great Americans, founded in 1900 by Henry Mitchell MacCracken, Chancellor of NYU from 1891 to 1910.
+On the BCC campus is the Hall of Fame for Great Americans, founded in 1900 by Henry Mitchell MacCracken, Chancellor of NYU from 1891 to 1910.
 It was the first such hall of fame in the United States.
 The Hall, which is listed on the National Register of Historic Places, was also designed by Stanford White, and was established to honor prominent Americans who have had a significant impact on the country's history.
 It includes bronze busts of Alexander Graham Bell, Eli Whitney, and George Westinghouse along with many others.
-The Hall has not had any new inductees since 1973.
+The Hall has not had any new inductees since 1976.

 Athletics

 Bronx Community College teams participate as a member of the National Junior College Athletic Association (NJCAA).
 The Broncos are a member of the community college section of the City University of New York Athletic Conference (CUNYAC).
 Men's sports include baseball, basketball, cross country, soccer and track & field; while women's sports include basketball, cross country, track & field and volleyball.